 When a family moves, there is a good chance that one or more of the listed beneficiaries on bank accounts, brokerage accounts, or retirement accounts moved as well.
 The institution holding the account assets is responsible for locating the beneficiary and transferring assets to their name.
 While failing to update an address will not disqualify a beneficiary from receiving these assets, it can make finding them much more difficult.
 This can delay a beneficiary from receiving assets and, in some cases, effectively shifts the burden onto the beneficiary to contact the financial institution.

 For those who are moving, especially across state lines, updating an estate plan is a critical part of the move.
 However, many families fail to take these steps, due to the other stresses involved in the moving process.
-If you recently moved and wonder whether your estate plan will still function as intended, reach out to a Florida estate planning attorney for immediate assistance.
+If you recently moved and wonder whether your estate plan will still function as intended, reach out to a Florida estate planning lawyer for immediate assistance.

 If you recently moved and have questions about how the move impacted your estate plan, contact the knowledgeable estate planning legal team at Beller & Bustamante, P.L.
 At our firm, we help families address all their estate planning needs and have done so for more than 30 years.
 We are widely recognized throughout South Florida as skilled problem solvers who work closely with our clients to develop effective and creative solutions to their problems.
 To learn more and to discuss your situation with one of our Florida estate planning legal team today, give us a call, or you can reach us through our online form.